 When you add a section (blog, docs, help center) to your site, you have two URL choices: a subdomain (blog.yoursite.com) or a subdirectory (yoursite.com/blog).
 They look interchangeable.
-They are not — at least not for SEO.
-Below is the decision and the exact rewrite config for either path.
+For SEO — and now for AI citations — they are not.
+This page gives you the decision, the data behind it, and the exact rewrite config so a subdirectory works even when your blog lives in a separate repo or host.

 Quick verdict

-Default to subdirectory (yoursite.com/blog) for any content you want to count toward the same SEO entity.
-Use a subdomain (docs.yoursite.com, app.yoursite.com) when the section is technically isolated, hosted on a different platform, or genuinely a separate product.
+Default to subdirectory (yoursite.com/blog) for content you want to count toward the same SEO and AI entity.
+Reach for a subdomain (app.yoursite.com, status.yoursite.com, docs.yoursite.com) only when the section is technically isolated, hosted on a platform you can’t put behind a rewrite, or genuinely a separate product.
+“Easier to deploy standalone” is not a reason to fragment your authority — fix the deploy with a rewrite, not the URL structure.

 src/pages/blog/index.astro